7 Ways to Get Your Pet Ready to Move Overseas

 Preparing your pet for an international move is not only time-consuming but also time-sensitive.
 It is crucial to create a detailed timeline that serves as a checklist to ensure you stay on top of vet visits and necessary paperwork.
 Failure to follow the specific requirements of each country could result in your furry friend being denied entrance.
 With a well-organized checklist and calendar, you can ensure that no important task is overlooked during this process.

 Determining the necessary documentation for your pet and getting started on it should be your top priority.
 Some countries require a rabies titer blood test and a waiting period after the blood draw.
 Once you have a clear understanding of what is required and the timeline for each task, update your timeline and calendar accordingly.
 After that, you can add other tasks that don't have specific deadlines.

 Our team of pet travel experts at Starwood is well-versed in the intricacies of transporting animals worldwide.
 We understand the unique challenges involved in choosing the safest and most efficient itinerary for your furry companions.
 As you embark on a longer journey, these challenges become even more complex.
 Factors such as weather conditions and airplane size can pose additional obstacles that humans don't have to consider.
 By entrusting us with your pet's travel arrangements, you can save valuable time and gain peace of mind knowing that their journey is in capable hands.

 4. Purchase your pet’s travel kennel

-Every animal that travels by air must ride in an airline-approved carrier or crate.
-These products meet numerous stringent standards for safety and sturdiness.
-The single-best thing you can to do help your dog or cat get ready for his journey is to get the crate as soon as possible.
-That gives him the most time to become friends with it.
-By the time he’s ready to depart, he will feel more relaxed inside his familiar carrier.
+Every pet that travels by air must be transported in an airline-approved carrier or crate.
+These specially designed products adhere to strict safety and durability standards.
+The most effective way to prepare your dog or cat for their journey is to acquire the crate as soon as possible.
+This allows them ample time to become acquainted with their new space.
+By the time departure day arrives, they will feel at ease and comfortable in their travel carrier.

 5. Determine what pet stuff to move